About the Wilson Center

 - Assisting with the organization and implementation of events

-- Assisitng staff in managing and updating database and website
+- Assisting staff in managing and updating database, website, and social media

 - Providing back-up office reception duties, including telephone and greeting visitors